 The new fellows are Gil Alterovitz, Nina Bianchi, Sandeep Burugupalli, J. Alex Dalessio, Davey Gibian, Zach Goldfine, Mike Rossetti, Jeffrey Starr, Stephen Winchell and Stephen Matthew Wisniew.
 Joining the federal government as entrepreneurs-in-residence, the fellows will be working to drive innovation and modernize technology within government agencies and offices, including the U.S. Census Bureau, U.S. Department of Transportation, U.S. Department of Veterans Affairs, National Institutes of Health and the Office of the Director of National Intelligence.

 The Presidential Innovation Fellows program brings the principles, values, and practices of the innovation economy into government through the most effective agents of change: people.
 This highly competitive program pairs talented, diverse technologists and innovators with top civil servants and change-makers working at the highest levels of the federal government to achieve lasting impact at startup speed.
 The program has been housed at GSA since 2015.
-More details on the new fellows and the Presidential Innovation Fellows program are available here.

 The mission of the U.S. General Services Administration is to deliver the best value in real estate, acquisition and technology services to government and the American people.